gibbok/typescript-book/README.md

 The "exclude" property indicates to the compiler a list of files that should not be included in the compilation.
 This can include files such as "node_modules" or test files.
 Note: tsconfig.json allows comments.

+### importHelpers

+TypeScript uses helper code when generating code for certain advanced or down-leveled JavaScript features.
+By default, these helpers are duplicated in files using them.
+The `importHelpers` option imports these helpers from the `tslib` module instead, making the JavaScript output more efficient.

 ### Migration to TypeScript Advice